 How to Protect Your Business

 A compliant cybersecurity program and clean audit gives you a competitive edge.
-SOC 2 signals to clients and customers that your business processes consistently exceed regulatory requirements, and background screening helps ensure that employees with access to sensitive information and privileged accounts won’t compromise your data or your reputation.
+SOC 2 signals to clients and customers that your business processes consistently exceed regulatory requirements, and background checks help ensure that employees with access to sensitive information and privileged accounts won’t compromise your data or your reputation.

 Certn is a SOC 2-certified background check provider that’s trusted by over 10,000 clients.
 Book a demo today to learn more about how you can work toward achieving this designation.